ohmlabs/ohm/readme.md

 # Running
 In development, we use forever and grunt to start the server as a daemon.
 The server runs on port 8888, the ghost server on port 8889.
-You must however access the ghost server via localhost:8888/blog (that slug is determined [here](https://github.com/ohmlabs/ohm/blob/master/ohm.coffee#L26))
+You must however access the ghost server via localhost:8888/blog (that slug 'blog' can be changed [here](https://github.com/ohmlabs/ohm/blob/master/ohm.coffee#L26))
 ```sh
 # start ohm on http://localhost:8888/
 ohm start